 The MHA program requires 44 credits plus field work for the degree.
 The curriculum consists of 41 core credits, 3 elective credits, and fieldwork.
-All courses are chosen to complement and assist the student's career goals.
 Students entering the program take early foundation courses HAD 500, HAD 501, HAD 505, and HAD 519.
 These courses serve as prerequisites for more advanced courses in the curriculum and establish basic skills, competencies, and core knowledge.
 Healthcare management requires practical applied experience, so students do field work under the guidance of a preceptor as part of their graduate studies.
 An 8-credit 6-month administrative residency is generally required for students with no prior applied healthcare experience.
 Other types of fieldwork include an internship (3 cr.), externship (1 cr.) or directed study (1-3 cr.).
 The specific fieldwork requirement for each student is discussed during the admission interview and during one's studies.

 There are four non-credit requirements, which help prepare people for health care administration jobs and must be completed to graduate.
-First, all students are expected to join the American College of Healthcare Executives (ACHE) and the Program's ACHE Student Chapter, or join a comparable professional association.
+First, all students are expected to join the American College of Healthcare Executives (ACHE) and the Program's Student Chapter, ACHE Higher Education Network, or join a comparable professional association.
 Second, students must have and interact regularly with an identified external mentor.
 Third, all students must demonstrate personal computer skills.
 Fourth, all students must perform 24 hours of community service with healthcare or related organizations.
 These requirements are further explained in the separate Non-Curriculum Requirements Manual.